Quick navigation:

 Generative AI isn’t just a novelty filter anymore.
 It can now:

-Restaurant Business Online reports that operators are already using AI to speed up marketing tasks and keep visuals fresh between major campaigns.
-Yummify turns that raw AI power into restaurant-specific workflows: branded style presets, simple upload flows, and exports tailored for delivery apps and QR menus.
+Restaurant Business Online reports that shops use AI to speed up marketing.
+They keep visuals fresh between big campaigns.
+Yummify turns that AI power into restaurant tools.
+You get brand style presets, simple uploads, and exports sized for apps and menus.

 Quick checklist: Are you leaving money on the table?